symonne-kannan-work/Traffic-Sign-Classification-CNN-Keras/README.md

 ## 📦 Dataset

-We use the **GTSRB** dataset, which contains 50,000+ images of German traffic signs across **43 categories**.
-For efficiency, we use pickled data files: `train.p`, `valid.p`, and `test.p`.
+I used the **GTSRB** dataset, which contains 50,000+ images of German traffic signs across **43 categories**.
+For efficiency, I used pickled data files: `train.p`, `valid.p`, and `test.p`.

-You can generate these using scripts or obtain them from Kaggle variants of GTSRB.
+Download the [data set](https://bitbucket.org/jadslim/german-traffic-signs/src/master/).
+It contains signnames.csv, training, validation and test set

 ---